derekmerck/PERSEUS/README.md

 remote$ ./PERSEUS.py -p listener0 -c config.yaml
 ```

+In this case, the main station is running two concurrent nodes, the controller and a graphical display.
+The controller
+acts as a central dispatch server, that accepts data streams, passes alerts to the SMS system, and pushes data streams
+out to graphical displays.
+The remote station is running a listener that will forward information from bedside
+telemetry (a "METEOR" system) to the controller.

 PERSEUS can also be invoked without a shared config file to stand-up a new listener or display node and connect to an
 existing controller: